openssl-x509, x509 - Certificate display and signing utility

 sets the CA serial number file to use.

 When the -CA option is used to sign a certificate it uses a serial number specified in a file.
 This file consist of one line containing an even number of hex digits with the serial number to use.
 After each use the serial number is incremented and written out to the file again.

 The default filename consists of the CA certificate file base name with ".srl" appended.
 For example if the CA certificate file is called "mycacert.pem" it expects to find a serial number file called "mycacert.srl".

-With this option the CA serial number file is created if it does not exist: it will contain the serial number "02" and the certificate being signed will have the 1 as its serial number.
-If the -CA option is specified and the serial number file does not exist a random number is generated; this is the recommended practice.
+with this option the CA serial number file is created if it does not exist: it will contain the serial number "02" and the certificate being signed will have the 1 as its serial number.
+Normally if the -CA option is specified and the serial number file does not exist it is an error.

 - -extfile filename

 file containing certificate extensions to use.
 If not specified then no extensions are added to the certificate.